 The Special Use Permit for our future new building was approved by the Boulder County Commissioners.
 We also had our largest season ever, thanks to our dedicated volunteers and generous support from Eldora.

 We entered into an agreement with Eldora, which assured our athletes a top quality snowsports program for decades to come.
 We were on track to have our biggest season yet, when we were forced to end the season three weeks early, due to the pandemic.
 We postponed our 5th Annual Gala.

 Despite the pandemic, we stayed open for our athletes, with COVID-19 protocols in place, including limiting simultaneous lessons while expanding the number of lesson days, and ended a successful season without a single COVID-19 case.

 We are now finally hosting our 5th annual Gala.
 And, with only $675,000 remaining to fundraise for the Moving Mountains Capital Campaign, the summit is in sight.

-Thanks to our donors, volunteers and Eldora, the vision for the permanent home is becoming a reality.
-We will reside in our new home, with lots of hope for the future, and continue to write our story, one student and volunteer at a time.
+Thanks to our donors, volunteers, and Eldora, the vision for the permanent home is becoming a reality.
+We broke ground on our new home, with lots of hope for the future.
+We continue to write our story, one student and volunteer at a time.